Not all parenting advice or beliefs are all that helpful! See if you’re following these 5 parenting myths — and what you can do to avoid them.

 I realized that by making simple changes with me and the factors in our lifestyle, I can make getting out the door much easier on everyone.
 But it had to start with how I can change myself, not my kids.

 I began to wake up early so I can get ready for breakfast.
-Doing this made everything feel less hectic once the kids were awake.
+Doing this made everything feel less hectic once they were awake.
 I also made sure they had enough time in the morning for a little bit of play, so that they felt less rushed through the morning.

-2. Parenting is about making sure kids excel
+Myth 2: Parenting is about making sure kids excel

 I won’t lie: I want my kids to do well and succeed in life.
 I nurture their love to learn and help them see mistakes as opportunities.
-And I do all this in the hopes they’ll grow into well-adjusted, self-sufficient adults.
+And I do all this in the hopes that they’ll grow into well-adjusted, self-sufficient adults.

 As Tsabary says in her book, The Awakened Family: